Financial-Times/origami/README.md

 # o-errors

-This module provides a decoupled events-based mechanism for modules and products to report client-side errors.
+This module provides a decoupled events-based mechanism for modules and an API for products to report client-side errors.

 ## Usage

 ### Declarative Instantiation

-Include `o-errors` via the build service and include a `<link>` tag configured to point towards the [DSN specific to your application](https://app.getsentry.com/docs/platforms/) provided by the error aggregator, Sentry.
+Include `o-errors` via the [build service](https://registry.origami.ft.com/components/o-errors#section-usage) and include a `<link>` tag configured to point towards the [DSN specific to your application](https://app.getsentry.com/docs/platforms/) provided by the error aggregator, Sentry.

-This will automatically configure `o-errors` and will begin reporting any uncaught errors using `window.onerror`.

 ```HTML
 <link rel="oErrors:sentryEndpoint" href="https://dsn@app.getsentry.com/appid" />
 ```

+This will automatically configure `o-errors` and will begin reporting any uncaught errors using `window.onerror`.

 #### Additional configuration options